RTEMS/rtems-docs/eng/req/items.rst

 * ``description``

-The following attributes are explicitly defined for this type:
+The explicit attributes for this type are:

 actions
     The attribute value shall be a list.
 Each list element shall be a